Kody Nielson: 2011–2013: Opossom

 Following the breakup of The Mint Chicks, Nielson left Portland and arrived back in Auckland.
 He produced and contributed songwriting to Belle, Bic Runga's 2011 album.
 Along with former Mint Chicks bassist Michael Logie, the pair went on to form Opossom.
 By this time, Runga and Nielson were in a romantic relationship.

 Nielson and Ruban began repairing their relationship in 2011.
 Opossom briefly toured with Ruban's new project, Unknown Mortal Orchestra, in a series of New Zealand shows.
 In 2012, Opossom debuted with their album Electric Hawaii, which was then short-listed for the 2013 Taite Music Prize.
 The album was described as "bright, clear psychedelia" and "sleekly designed indie pop" by Jayson Greene of Pitchfork.

 Opossom was unable to continue into a full-time act due to Runga's other career projects and the couple's commitments to their children, and the band was put on hiatus.
-Nielson decided to continue in music with his own solo project, however the band did reunite to play a show in late 2020.
+Nielson decided to continue in music with his own solo project (however the band did reunite to play a show in late 2020).
+In mid-2013, Nielson quietly released Devils, a 6-track instrumental album digitally published on Bandcamp; the album received positive reviews but remained relatively obscure.

 2014–present: Silicon and Unknown Mortal Orchestra

 In 2014, Nielson reunited with his brother and worked on Unknown Mortal Orchestra's album Multi-Love (2015).
 During this time, Nielson also made a move into solo work, adopting the stage name Silicon.

-In 2015, Nielson released his debut solo album, Personal Computer, which then won the 2016 Taite Music Prize.
+In 2015, Nielson released Personal Computer, his debut solo album as a singer-songwriter, which then won the 2016 Taite Music Prize.
 The album reached 22 on the New Zealand album charts and spent 5 weeks on the top 20 Aotearoa albums charts, peaking at 4.
 Nielson toured in Auckland, London, Paris and Amsterdam, with multi-instrumentalist Julien Dyne helping play the music live.

 In 2018 and 2021, Nielson released Birthday Suite and Birthday Suite Vol. II, respectively.
 The albums are instrumental and were released under his name as opposed to Silicon.
 That same year, Nielson signed on to join Unknown Mortal Orchestra, returning to playing with Ruban in an official capacity some eight years after The Mint Chicks.

 Personal life

-Nielson is guarded about his private life, and has a reputation for dealing with media and journalists in humourous and nonsensical ways.
+Nielson is guarded about his private life, and has a reputation for dealing with media and journalists in humorous and nonsensical ways.
 Since about 2010, Nielson has been in a relationship with Bic Runga.
 They have three children, one from Runga's previous marriage, and two born around the mid-2010s.

 In addition to music, Nielson also creates visual art, including painting 40 works for Personal Computer.